parzivail/MicroBingo/README.md

-# SjccBingo
+# MicroBingo
-Bingo program for SJCC
+Small, easy to use bingo program for parties, giveaways, country clubs, etc.

 # Tutorial
 On the main screen, you'll see 3 buttons, accompanied by a number indicator, numbers selected indicator, and a smaller view of the board.